lukesmolo/Arduspresso/README.md

 > Arduspresso is a smart way for tracking who consumes coffee in an office.
-Instead of using a volatile piece of paper, you can just sign a coffee on your account by simply scanning your fingerprint, and the information will be stored on a local db.
+Instead of using a volatile piece of paper, you can just mark a coffee on your account by simply scanning your fingerprint, and the information will be stored on a local db.
 A blinking led and a message on Telegram will also notify you about the track you left.